mcevoyinit/catch-me-if-you-can/HACKATHON_SUBMISSION.md

 ## Description
 *Go in as much detail as you can about what this project is.
 Please be as clear as possible!*

-ArbiLens is an AI-powered Web3 protocol that democratizes access to regulatory intelligence, helping individuals and small businesses navigate complex international compliance requirements that traditionally only large corporations could afford to understand.
+Catch Me If You Can is an AI-powered Web3 protocol that democratizes access to regulatory intelligence, helping individuals and small businesses navigate complex international compliance requirements that traditionally only large corporations could afford to understand.

 **The Problem:**
 Small businesses, startups, and digital nomads face massive disadvantages when operating internationally.
 While large corporations have teams of lawyers to navigate tax treaties, regulatory sandboxes, and compliance requirements, smaller players are left guessing.
 This creates an unfair playing field where only the wealthy can access opportunities like: